desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 How the keying material is conveyed to the Parent during initial DNSSEC bootstrapping depends on the relationship the Child has with the Parent.
-In many cases this is a manual process -- and not an easy one.
 The communication has to occur between the DNS Operator and, depending on the circumstances, the Registry or the Registrar, possibly via the Registrant (for details, see [@!RFC7344], Appendix A).
+In many cases, this is a manual process -- and not an easy one.
 Any manual process is susceptible to mistakes and/or errors.
-In addition, due to the annoyance factor of the process, Operators may avoid the process of getting a DS record set published at the Parent.
+In addition, due to the annoyance factor of the process, involved parties may avoid the process of getting a DS record set published at the Parent.

 DNSSEC provides data integrity to information published in DNS; thus, DNS publication can be used to automate maintenance of delegation